 - Listen and be listened to in a safe place

 - Learn about the mysteries of our world and our spiritual paths

 - Serve our community and the needs of one another

 - Maintain personal connections and a caring community

-For further information, or to join a group, contact Carol Pollard (email@example.com).
+For further information, or to join a group, contact Cee Pollard (email@example.com).